 Just like many wildlife in Michigan, bats will find an area in your attic with temperatures above 45 degrees and hibernate all during the winter months.
 Every so often you will actually hear the bat moving around trying to find warmer areas underneath the insulation.
 Bats will generally hibernate between the months of November and April or until the frost line is gone and the insects are hatched giving the bats a food source

 Bat removal is not as easy as setting a trap and relocating the colony.
 It is important to be meticulous when doing bat removal because the bats can fit through tiny little openings.
 Because of that there is a lot of labor, materials, and patience involved.
 Price will vary home to home depending on the number of repairs required and the toughness of the job.
 The number of bats you will not determine the price, because all bat exclusions are done the same way no matter if your colony is small or large.
-Looking for an idea or range of price visit the cost helper.
+Looking for an idea or range of price visit the cost helper or visit our new pricing page.
 We can give you an estimate range over the phone and a precise estimate will have to be given once we inspect your home.
 Please call us for further details.
 For more information on pricing visit our wildlife control division pricing page at Michigan Wildlife Solutions.

 Birds, Squirrels, Raccoon's, Bats in the fireplace are there because there is a crack in your chimney or missing a chimney cap.
 Don't try to smoke them out!
 You probably going to end up with a dead animal or an animal in your living space.
 Call a professional to remove the animal.
 We can set traps, install one way doors, repair your chimney, and install chimney caps.

 Possibly, but 9 times out of 10 you have chimney swifts in your chimney.
 More often than not this will be a nest of babies that will probably live there until the wings are developed and they can fly.
 They nest in the middle of the chimney and there isn't any real good way to get to the nest with out destroying in and the young.